|ABOUT MARINAS IN CROATIA

 thermo clines, i.e. parts of the water column of the same temperature,

 are very well distinguished.
-The thermo cline is most evident during the
+The thermo cline is most evident during

-below 30 metres the temperature is mostly constant throughout the year.
+30 metres the temperature is mostly constant throughout the year.

 Waves in the Adriatic

 Waves occur primarily as the consequence of the blowing of winds.
 The

 bigger the reach, i.e. the surface across which the wind blows, the higher

 the waves will be.
 Their strength depends on the configuration and the